Daqarta

 ENDIF.

-If your test suite saves a lot of different files that are all derived from the same subject or device under test, you can use the Auto-Increment Filenames option.
+If your test suite saves a lot of different files that are all derived from the same subject or device under test, you will probably want to use the Auto-Increment Filenames option.
 You need to provide an initial base name for the first file saved, but not for subsequent saves which will append an incrementing value to the base name.

 Msg="Enter Subject ID"